naraengk/auto-annotated-portfolio/content/pages/index.md

             fontWeight: 400
       - type: Testimonial
         quote: >
-          *I gained extensive experience in Cloud Computing, AI, and Python programming, broadening my exposure to the IT industry.
+          *Gained extensive experience in Cloud Computing, AI, and Python programming, broadening my exposure to the IT industry.
 My training included Microsoft Azure certifications (AZ-900, AI-900, DP-900) and Machine Learning, with assessments validating my proficiency.
-This experience deepened my insight into the evolving landscape of IT.*
+This experience deepened my insight into the evolving field of IT.*
         name: IT Intern @ Spectrum Networks
         title: ''
         image: